To read the SDFL Divorce Guide, you must agree to the following:

 On weekends, holidays and other times when the court is closed, a victim may file a complaint before a judge of the Family Part of the Chancery Division of the Superior Court or a municipal court judge who shall be assigned to accept complaints and issue emergency, ex parte relief in the form of temporary restraining orders pursuant to this act.”

-WHERE TO FILE YOUR DOMESTIC VIOLENCE COMPLAINT
+WHERE TO FILE YOUR NEW JERSEY DOMESTIC VIOLENCE COMPLAINT

 Under N.J.S.A.
 2C:25-28(a), “A plaintiff may apply for relief under this section in a court having jurisdiction over the place where the alleged act of domestic violence occurred, where the defendant resides, or where the plaintiff resides or is sheltered, and the court shall follow the same procedures applicable to other emergency applications.”